PegasusSimulator/PegasusSimulator/docs/source/setup/installation.rst

         # Checkout to the latest stable release
         git checkout v1.13.2

-        # Initiate all the submodules
+        # Initiate all the submodules.
+Note this will download modules such as SITL-gazebo which we do not need
+        # but this is the safest way to make sure that the PX4-Autopilot and its submodules are all checked out in
+        # a stable and well tested release
         git submodule update --init --recursive

         # Compile the code in SITL mode
         make px4_sitl_default none